Tcompute2018/FinalGroupProject/README.md

 -Login info: If your app has a login page, provide a demo user:

-For now, there is no need to input username  and password to login.
+ input username: "admin" and password "abc123" to login.

 -Versions or other requirements: If you use an API, special installation, or version of Java (above 8) or SceneBuilder (above3):